-Excellence The organisation monitors reports from the rail and other industries to identify and implement corrective actions that improve risk management.
-The board and senior managers can provide evidence on how corrective action has supported continuous improvement.
-Corrective actions are sought and shared from national and international Culture Individuals can and do identify actions from outside the organisation which improve risk management within the organisation.
-Effective collaboration ensures that corrective actions are shared and adopted by organisations with shared or similar risks. organisations.
-There is a highly effective systematic approach and demonstrable improvements to risk management.
-Predictable Corrective actions are linked to objectives set out in the H&S management system to deliver the greatest benefit possible.
-The board and senior managers actively support and resource the delivery of corrective actions.
-Corrective actions are considered as part of the change management process.
-Corrective actions are verified and validated proportionately to ensure effective risk control.
-Culture Reviews following change are recognised as opportunities to implement improvements to risk management in the organisation.
-Standardised Underlying causes are routinely identified and corrective actions are appropriate to the potential risk.
-The right people are tasked with owning actions to ensure effective implementation.
-Corrective action will be at any level of the SMS and all actions are tracked to Culture Individuals understand the importance of completing corrective actions and the organisation can demonstrate a learning culture.
-System for addressing corrective actions Star Corrective actions are actioned in a timely fashion that is proportionate to the risk addressed by the action. includes those affecting or arising from collaborative ventures.
+The organisation monitors reports from the rail and other industries to identify and implement corrective actions that improve risk management.

+- The board and senior managers can provide evidence on how corrective action has supported continuous improvement. - Corrective actions are sought and shared from national and international organisations. - There is a highly effective systematic approach and demonstrable improvements to risk management.

+Corrective actions are linked to objectives set out in the H&S management system to deliver the greatest benefit possible.

+- The board and senior managers actively support and resource the delivery of corrective actions. - Corrective actions are considered as part of the change management process. - Corrective actions are verified and validated proportionately to ensure effective risk control. - Underlying causes are routinely identified and corrective actions are appropriate to the potential risk. - The right people are tasked with owning actions to ensure effective implementation. - Corrective action will be at any level of the SMS and all actions are tracked to closure. - Corrective actions are actioned in a timely fashion that is proportionate to the risk addressed by the action.